 30 Physical Benefits of doing Yoga

 Yoga centers, challenges, and changes the human body in more ways than can be described in a single reading.
+We have listed 30 physical benefits of doing Yoga in this article.
+The list of benefits is by no means complete.
 Practice awakens us to how wondrously complex our physical existence is, teaching us to cherish and nourish our beings whenever we have the opportunity.

 1. Improves your flexibility: Improved flexibility is one of the first and most obvious benefits of yoga.
 During your first class, you probably won’t be able to touch your toes, never mind do a backbend.
 But if you stick with it, you’ll notice a gradual loosening, and eventually, seemingly impossible poses will become possible.

 2. Builds muscle strength: Strong muscles do more than look good.
 They also protect us from conditions like arthritis and back pain, and help prevent falls in elderly people.
 And when you build strength through yoga, you balance it with flexibility.

 3. Perfects your posture: Poor posture can cause back, neck, and other muscle and joint problems.
 As you slump, your body may compensate by flattening the normal inward curves in your neck and lower back.
 This can cause pain and degenerative arthritis of the spine.

 4. Prevents cartilage and joint breakdown: Each time you practice yoga, you take your joints through their full range of motion.
 This can help prevent degenerative arthritis or mitigate disability by “squeezing and soaking” areas of cartilage that normally aren’t used.